About the Superintendent

 Dr. Doug Wilson has served as the Superintendent of Marana Unified School District since July 2008.
 As the chief administrative officer for the District he manages the day-to-day operations and the growth and development of the school district.
 His philosophy has always been to “do what’s best for the kids.”

 After completing his undergraduate degree from Sterling College in Kansas, Dr. Wilson continued his education at Wichita State University earning a Masters in Education and his Doctorate in Educational Leadership from Arizona State University.

 Dr. Wilson was selected as the 2018 American Association of School Administrators (AASA) National Superintendent of the Year for Arizona by the Arizona School Administrators.
-He has served in a variety of capacities throughout the community including President of the Arizona School Administrators Superintendents Division, Arizona Interscholastic Association, and the Arizona Coalition for Educational Excellence.
-Dr. Wilson also served as Vice President of Tucson Values Teachers Board of Directors and was a member of the YMCA Board of Directors Leadership Committee.
+He currently serves on the WestEd Board of Directors having been appointed by the Arizona State Board of Education.
+Dr. Wilson has served in a variety of capacities throughout the community including President of the Arizona School Administrators Superintendents Division, Arizona Interscholastic Association, and the Arizona Coalition for Educational Excellence.